ibm-cloud-docs/power-iaas/faq.md

 {: #licensing-os}
 {: faq}

-No. It is the customer's responsibility to maintain, update, and manage the AIX or IBM i ooperating system.
+No. It is the customer's responsibility to maintain, update, and manage the AIX or IBM i operating system.

 ## How does licensing work for the AIX or IBM i operating systems?
 {: #os-support}